lpoaura/GN2PG/docs/dashboard.rst

 2.b Installation for development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Execute those line from the root of folder gn2pg.
+Execute these lines from the root of folder gn2pg.

 .. code-block:: bash